Fixed Annuities Pros & Cons

 Capital Gains Collectibles Liquidity, Capital Loss

-If your time horizon is 10 years, you may be willing to take more risk to get more return.
+If your allotted time to accumulate wealth is 10 years, you may be willing to take more risks to get more return.
 The chart below illustrates attitudes toward investments as people age.

 What Other Options Are Available to You?

-Consider all of the alternatives available, especially if your goal is to accumulate retirement money.
+Consider all the alternatives available, especially if your goal is to accumulate retirement money.
 Employer-sponsored plans are often the most effective choice.
-IRAs and Roth IRAs are a good option as well, but there are limits on the tax deductions and contribution levels based on your income.
+IRAs and Roth IRAs are good options as well, but there are limits on the tax deductions and contribution levels based on your income.

 Fixed annuities can be used in IRAs and some types of qualified plans, but they don't provide any additional tax benefits.
-Fixed annuities can be a good choice for folks who have maxed out their retirement plan contributions and want a predictable low-risk investment.
+Fixed annuities can be a good choice for people who have maxed out their retirement plan contributions and want a predictable, low-risk investment.

 annuities